valancej/documentation/_classic/continuous-deployment/deployment-with-awscli.md

 redirect_from:
   - /continuous-deployment/deployment-with-awscli/
 ---
-The AWS CLI tool does NOT come pre-installed on Codeship Classic infrastructure's build machines.
+The AWS CLI tool does NOT come pre-installed on Codeship Basic build machines.

 Please add the following command in the Setup Command section of your test settings to install the AWS CLI tool: